 Vision and Mission

-We believe education is a learning community.
-Our goal is to create an experience that allows educators to learn, share, collaborate, and network.
-We want all participants to leave our EdCamp with new ways to teach content and skills related to Humanities courses.
-We believe that true excellence in education requires a commitment to equity and social justice.
+We believe in the power of a participant-driven learning community.
+Our goal is to create a learning experience that is memorable for all participants.
+We want all educators to leave our Edcamp with creative, engaging, and innovative ways to teach K-12 Humanities content and skills.
+We believe that true excellence in education requires a commitment to professional development, best practices, collaboration, empathy, equity, and social justice.

 Meet the Team

-Chris Hitchcock holds a B.S. in Secondary Education from Indiana University (1994) and a M.A. in history from the State University of New York at Albany (2002).
+Chris Hitchcock holds a B.S. in Secondary Education from Indiana University (1994) and a M.A. in History from the State University of New York at Albany (2002).
 She has taught high school social studies, primarily world history, in Indiana, New York, Virginia, and Ohio.
 In her current position with Indiana University High School, she works with researchers in IU’s Center for Research on Learning and Technology to design asynchronous online history courses where students from around the U.S. and other countries collaborate in their learning using various technology tools.
-In addition to helping plan Edcamp Penn in 2016, Chris presented a poster session at NCSS in December (Participatory, Online, and Open: Learning History Collaboratively) and spoke at the Indiana Association of Colleges for Teacher Education Outstanding Future Educator recognition event in April 2017 (Learning Collaboratively Online -- Strategies, Struggles, and Successes).
+In addition to helping plan Edcamp Penn in 2016, Chris has presented at NCSS (2016, 2017, 2018) and spoke at the Indiana Association of Colleges for Teacher Education Outstanding Future Educator recognition event in April 2017 (Learning Collaboratively Online -- Strategies, Struggles, and Successes).
 Chris has been a co-leader for #sschat, a social media community for social studies teachers, since the fall of 2015 and is also involved in the Talking Social Studies podcast.
 In November of 2016, the IU Center for Research on Learning and Technology named Chris as one of five Jacobs Educators for the 2016-2017 school year.